 At The Umansky Law Firm our goal is to help hard working people get a break.
 Our Orlando defense attorneys will always try to make a difference, even if this is your third criminal charge.

-If you have been charged with drunk driving, driving on a suspended license, or leaving the scene of an accident in the past and you are worried about being classified as a habitual traffic offender in central Florida, contact our Orlando law office day or night.
+If you have been charged with drunk driving, driving on a suspended license, or leaving the scene of an accident in the past and you are worried about being classified as a habitual traffic offender in Orlando, FL contact our law office day or night.
 Your consultation is free.
-We accept MasterCard, Visa, and American Express and offer payment plans.
+Call 407-228-3838